 Driving a Porsche 919 Hybrid, alongside Timo Bernhard and Brendon Hartley, Webber finished 9th overall with third places at Silverstone, Fuji, and Bahrain as the highlights of the season.
 During the last race of the season in Sao Paulo, Webber survived a serious accident in which his car was split into two parts.
 Luckily, the Australian driver wasn’t seriously injured.

 In 2015, Mark Webber won his first major title becoming WEC champion.
 Driving the same Porsche car like in 2014 and with same team colleagues, Australian driver took the title scoring four wins (Nurburgring, Circuit of the Americas, Fuji, and Shanghai) from eight starts, finishing the season just points ahead of Audi Sport Team Joest team.
-In 2016, Mark Webber will defend his title together with Bernhard and Hartley.

 Sports enthusiast and a charity worker